Chapter 16:

 “You know what, forget it.
 I didn’t say anything.
 And obviously, you don’t have to care about getting a vegetarian recipe anymore.
 Just focus on cooking for him.”

-It suddenly hit me that I was being childish, but I didn’t care.
-All I wanted right now was to let her know how I felt.
+It obviously occured to me that I was being childish, but I didn’t care.
+She deserved to know how I felt.

 “Can I just say one thing, though?”